layou233/ZBProject/zbproxy-doc/docs/configuration/protocol/minecraft.md

     The client would send:

     - `example.com` when requesting MOTD, the same as you typed in your game.
     - `mc.example.com.` when joining game.
-Note there is an comma at the end.
+Note there is a dot at the end.

     You should keep this in mind when writing rules and lists.

     Too weird.

 For more information, go to [access control](shared/access.md) page.